tarantool/doc/doc/book/admin/instance_config.rst

     $ TT_PRELOAD="/preload/path/script.lua;preload.module" tarantool main.lua

-In the preload script, the three dots (``...``) value contains the module name if you're preloading a module or the path to the script if you're running a script in.
+In the preload script, the three dots (``...``) value contains the module name if you're preloading a module or the path to the script if you're running a script.

 The :ref:`arg <index-init_label>` value from the main script is visible in the preload script or module.